Event-Driven Video Generation: Contributions

 \section{Contributions}

-We propose \textit{Event-Driven Video Generation (EVD)}, a minimal DiT-compatible mechanism that makes latent evolution explicitly event-grounded.
-EVD (i) attaches a lightweight event head to DiT token features to predict a token-aligned event activity map, (ii) trains with event-grounded losses that suppress updates when no event is active and stabilize updates during interactions, and (iii) modifies sampling by gating the solver direction field with a hysteresis-and-schedule rule that concentrates updates early when events form and attenuates spurious late-step drift.
-The result is a backbone-agnostic recipe that composes naturally with modern DiT video systems~\cite{polyak2024movie,ma2025stepvideot2vtechnicalreportpractice,yang2025cogvideox,zheng2024opensorademocratizingefficientvideo} and improves interaction realism without changing the solver family or decoding stack; remaining limitations arise when event signals are weak/ambiguous at operating resolution (e.g., small/occluded contacts or cluttered multi-object scenes), suggesting future object-centric or contact-aware event cues.
+We propose \textit{Event-Driven Video Generation (EVD)} as a small add-on for pretrained video DiTs rather than a replacement backbone.
+EVD makes three changes.
+First, it attaches a lightweight event head to DiT token features and predicts a token-aligned activity map.
+Second, it trains the model so latent updates are tied to that activity: inactive regions are discouraged from changing, while active interaction regions receive more stable updates.
+Third, at sampling time, it gates the solver direction field with a hysteresis-and-schedule rule, so early event formation is allowed but late spurious drift is damped.
+This keeps the solver family and decoder unchanged, which makes the method compatible with modern DiT video systems~\cite{polyak2024movie,ma2025stepvideot2vtechnicalreportpractice,yang2025cogvideox,zheng2024opensorademocratizingefficientvideo}.
+The main limitation we observe is also specific: if the event signal is weak at the operating resolution, as in small contacts, occlusion, or cluttered multi-object scenes, EVD can under-localize the interaction.
+This points to object-centric or contact-aware event cues as natural next steps.